hm90121/0miner/README.md

 bash utility/local_k8s.sh
 pip3 install -r utility/requirements.txt
 ```
-Provide the required inputs after that and you are all done for the microk8s part.
+Provide the required inputs and you are all done for the microk8s part.
 Note: If running on EC2, provide public ip range when asked for enabling metallb e.g. 3.134.116.182-3.134.116.182 if public ip of your instance is 3.134.116.182

 Note: Microk8s setup does not include dns pointing.
 You have to make dns entries in etc/hosts file or Route53 to access it.